eh-munna/MovieNest/README.md

 # **React Lab** ![React](https://img.shields.io/badge/React-%2320232a?style=flat&logo=react&logoColor=%2361DAFB)

-## **Structuring state**
+## **Choosing the State Structure**

-Welcome to **Branch 3.4** of the **React Lab**!
+Welcome to **Branch 3.5 - 3.7 ** of the **React Lab**!

+> [!Note]
+> This is a merged branch

-In this branch, will look at the necessity of selecting an appropriate React state structure, with a focus on grouping relevant state variables.
-Learn how to improve the clarity and structure of your React components by arranging state so that relevant data is properly grouped together.
+In this branch, we'll look at how to choose the proper state structure for your React components while avoiding state conflicts.
+Learn how to keep your application's state consistent and coherent by avoiding conflicting or contradicting state definitions.

 ---

 ## **Branch Organization**

-This branch includes:
+This merged branch includes:

 **Clarifications of**

-- When to use a single vs multiple state variables
+- Group related state
 - What to avoid when organizing state

 **Important Links**:

   <div style="display: flex; flex-direction: column; gap: 20px;">

+- <a href='https://react.dev/learn/choosing-the-state-structure#avoid-contradictions-in-state'>Avoid contradictions in state</a>
-- <a href='https://react.dev/learn/choosing-the-state-structure#principles-for-structuring-state'>Principles for structuring state</a>
+- <a href='https://react.dev/learn/choosing-the-state-structure#avoid-redundant-state'>Avoid redundant state</a>
-- <a href='https://react.dev/learn/choosing-the-state-structure#group-related-state'>Group related state</a>
+- <a href='https://react.dev/learn/choosing-the-state-structure#avoid-duplication-in-state'>Avoid duplication in state</a>
   </div>

 ---